Law, Wealth and Inequality

 ‘Law, Wealth and Inequality’ is an interdisciplinary research project based at Edinburgh Law School, which explores the relationship between ‘law’, ‘wealth’ and ‘inequality’, both from a comparative and a historical perspective.

 Wealth inequality is a global issue of increasing economic and social importance, with growing awareness that the gap between the wealthy and the poor is increasing.
 Furthermore, an abundance of statistical research demonstrates that the proportion of GDP of many countries in the developed and developing world consisting of unearned income derived from capital is growing year on year.
 At the same time the share of GDP paid out as earned income such as wages and salaries continues to fall.
 A key question is what role the law plays in all of this and what should law do about this situation?
 And, how do different areas of the law interact to affect inequality?

-To launch the project, Professors Alexandra Braun and David Cabrelli are organising a set of seminars to discuss and examine, in particular, the role that law has played in facilitating the accumulation and distribution of wealth, thus generating or maintaining inequality understood not just in economic but also in social terms.
-The purpose of this initial set of seminars is to bring together scholars from across various disciplines and fields of law:
+To launch the project, Prof Alexandra Braun and Prof David Cabrelli are organising a set of seminars to discuss and examine, in particular, the role that law has played in facilitating the accumulation and distribution of wealth, thus generating or maintaining inequality understood not just in economic but also in social terms.
+The purpose of this initial set of seminars will be to bring together scholars from across various disciplines and fields of law:

 - to explore a series of topics that are core to the increase in wealth inequality; and

 - to probe whether, and if so, the shape that laws and legal institutions take can have a significant impact on the distributional judgments that societies make on social values such as equality.

 The ‘Law, Wealth and Inequality’ project has been generously funded by Edinburgh Law School.

 Keep up to date on the latest news, research, opportunities and events at the Law, Wealth & Inequality Project.